westlake-repl/NineRec/README.md

 ## Dataset Preparation
 Run `get_lmdb.py` to get lmdb database for image loading.
 Run `get_behaviour.py` to convert the user-item pairs into item sequences format.
 ## Run Experiments
 Run `train.py` for pre-training and transferring.
 Run `test.py` for testing.
+See more specific instructions in each baseline.

 # Leaderboard
 coming soon.